 We aim to generate a work programme that maximally fits the candidates’ own interest -- within the limits of the project’s goals – so we will look for evidence of personal initiative, independent work ethics, and a strong interest in theory.

-For consideration, please compile the following documents into a single PDF labelled ‘WP_MentalState-YourSurname.pdf’ and send to Fabienne Leuenberger (deadline May 29, 2020 ; earliest starting date July 1, 2020):
+For consideration, please compile the following documents into a single PDF labelled ‘WP_MentalState-YourSurname.pdf’ and send to Fabienne Leuenberger (first deadline: 29 May 2020 ; earliest starting date July 1, 2020):

 - cover letter (qualifications, position(s) of interest, 1 page max)